tuffy/python-audio-tools/docs/programming/source/audiotools.rst

    their PCM output.
    Returns ``True`` if that output matches exactly, ``False`` if not.

-.. function:: stripped_pcm_cmp(pcmreader1, pcmreader2)

-   This function takes two :class:`PCMReader` objects and compares their PCM output after stripping any 0 samples from the beginning and end of each.
-   Returns ``True`` if the remaining output matches exactly, ``False`` if not.

 .. function:: pcm_frame_cmp(pcmreader1, pcmreader2)

    This function takes two :class:`PCMReader` objects and compares